Angels and Demons (collection): Individual ensembles

-The first look was a long-sleeved red bodice with heavy gold embroidery, with a short pleated skirt in red satin.
-Look 2 was a similar style with a black and gold pattern on the sleeves paired with a black pleated skirt.
-The bodice of this look was printed with details portraying Hell and demons from three separate paintings by Hieronymus Bosch: The Last Judgment (c.
+The first look is a long-sleeved red bodice with heavy gold embroidery, with a short pleated skirt in red satin.
+Look 2 is a similar style with a black and gold pattern on the sleeves paired with a black pleated skirt.
+The bodice of this look is printed with details portraying Hell and demons from three separate paintings by Early Netherlandish painting painter Hieronymus Bosch: The Last Judgment (c.
 1482 or later), The Garden of Earthly Delights (c.
 1500), and The Temptation of St Anthony (c.
 1501 or later).
-Katherine Knox considered the use of these images on the garment to be an "unsettling rumination on the afterlife" on McQueen's part.
+Author Kristin Knox considered the use of these images on the garment to be an "unsettling rumination on the afterlife" on McQueen's part.
 Fashion theorist Kirstin Kennedy felt that the prints reinforced the collection's religious themes with an oblique humour.
-She notes that on the rear of the garment, a hellish bagpipe from The Last Judgement is positioned "at the base of the bodice, immediately above the wearer's anus".
+She noted that on the rear of the garment, a hellish bagpipe from The Last Judgement is positioned "at the base of the bodice, immediately above the wearer's anus".

-Look 3 is a short dress in a black and gold brocade with puffs of red satin at the shoulders and hips, paired with black leather thigh-high boots.
+Look 3 is a short dress in a black and gold brocade with puffs of red satin at the shoulders and hips, paired on the runway with black leather thigh-high boots.
 Look 4 is a belted gold brocade minidress with an asymmetrically pleated hem, worn with a statement choker and matching oversized bracelets in what appeared to be stained glass.
 Look 5 is a gold-toned minidress with matching glove, both printed with details from Adoration of the Magi Altarpiece (c.
-1440–1442) by Stefan Lochner.
+1440–1442) by German Renaissance painter Stefan Lochner.
 The slightly asymmetrical hem reveals an underskirt of gold-painted duck feathers.
 On the runway, the look was paired with gold high heels embellished with beads and gemstones.